-Grade Comment 0 Outstanding Pupil gives of their best all the time.
+Grade Comment 0 Outstanding Pupil gives their best all the time.
 V Very Good Pupil does all they should and more.
 G Good Concentrates and works well most of the time.
 S Satisfactory Applies sufficient effort to complete work.
-U Unsatisfactory Pupil is seriously underachieving.
+U Unsatisfactory There is serious concern with effort.